miragespace/rmc/README.md

 ## Deployment

-It is now live at [https://netheriteblock.com](https://netheriteblock.com).
-The branding will be changed soon/
+The project is now live at [https://netheriteblock.com](https://netheriteblock.com).

 ## Preamble

-This is the side project assignment for USFCA CS 601 Fall 2020.
+This was the side project assignment for USFCA CS 601 Fall 2020.
+However, the project is now open-source.

 See the [designs](./designs) folder for how the project was designed.

 See the [docs](./docs) folder for documentations.

-See the [Spring Boards](https://github.com/zllovesuki/rmc/projects) for current tasks.
+See the [Spring Boards](https://github.com/miragespace/rmc/projects) for current tasks.

 ## Tech Stack for the Project